From Delhi to the Top: A Step-by-Step Trek Plan to Chandrashila

 Here are the top adventure activities to do in Chopta and Chandrashila , perfect for nature lovers, thrill-seekers, and spiritual explorers alike:

-1. Tungnath Temple Trek
+1. Chopta Tungnath Trek

 The Tungnath Temple Trek is the heart of any Chopta-Chandrashila trek itinerary.
 At an elevation of 3,680 meters , Tungnath is not only the highest Shiva temple in the world but also a sacred stop on the Panch Kedar Yatra .